-Wisconsin Quit Claim Deed (Form 3-2003)
+Wisconsin Quit Claim Deed | Form 3-2003

-Legal description of the property (§ 706.05(2)(2m)(a)): To be duly recorded, the form must include the property’s full legal description.
+- Legal Description (§ 706.05(2)(2m)(a)): To be duly recorded, the form must include the property’s full legal description.
 In most cases, this can be directly copied from the last deed so long no changes were made to the property’s boundary.